Instrumental and Choir Offerings

 Band students are required to attend a weekly small group lesson focusing on performance techniques and pedagogy specific to their instrument.
 Lessons meet once a week on the same day but during a different period to prevent repeatedly missing the same class.
 It is the student’s responsibility to check for missed class work.
 Each week students will be given homework assignments to practice.

-Prerequisites for Knox Band:
+Prerequisites for Junior High Band:

 Seventh Grade Band: Successful completion of Elementary Band program